DavidRach/USERM/instruction_basic.md

 </p>

 The ResObj Object contains all relavant informations.
-Please read our paper (mentioned on the top) to know the concepts of each matrix shown here.
+If you are interested, please read our paper (mentioned on the top) to know the concepts of each matrix shown here.
 See \code{\link{CreateRes}} and \code{\link{SlopEstimation}} for detailed introduction of the structure of ResObj.

 You can easily visaulize all these matrixes, when you are interested in any one of them.